 Check out our recommendations for young adult books by Hispanic authors and illustrators.

-Librarian Andrea selected some of her favorite young adult books by Latinx and Hispanic authors, as well as some that are sitting in the to-be-read pile.
-This list shows the variety of genres available if you’re seeking out Hispanic/Latinx authors, but there are plenty we haven’t touched on (romance, horror, western…), so there’s more to explore.
+Librarian Andrea selected some of her favorite young adult books by Latino and Hispanic authors, as well as some that are sitting in the to-be-read pile.
+This list shows the variety of genres available if you’re seeking out Hispanic/Latino authors, but there are plenty we haven’t touched on (romance, horror, western…), so there’s more to explore.